isabella232/drawIT/README.md

 - Externals are subject to change until finalized.
 - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
 - Use shape parameter default as shape names are subject to change.
-- Colors are derived from the icon used for simplicity.
+- Colors are derived from the icon used for simplicity so pencolor doesn't have to be specified for each icon.
 - Specifying colors overrides the derived color and can be specified by name, number, hex, or component (recommended).
 - Nested fill colors alternate between white and light starting with white which is changable to start with light or user-defined.
 - Direction is left-to-right changable to top-to-bottom.